-Handbrake seemed on its last legs back in 2006 when the software’s initial creator, Eric Petit, dropped off the face of the Earth, but development carried on with the help of a few ambitious folk who were driven to update and revise the existing software for a changing world.
+Handbrake seemed on its last legs back in 2006 when the software’s initial creator, Eric Petit, dropped off the face of the Earth, but development carried on with the help of a few ambitious folks who were driven to update and revise the existing software for a changing world.
 The open-source video converter now boasts one of the most expansive software packages for ripping and converting video files for playback on a number of popular devices and platforms.
 The interface is sleek and well-designed, if a little intimidating, offering a variety of customizable, borderline-advanced features that take a bit of getting used to before you can really capitalize on their capabilities and intuitive uses.
 The HandBrake guide and forums are always available if you need help without having to spend ample time fumbling with the program.

 MediaCoder is a capable program loaded with terrific conversion features.
 The interface, though bewildering at first glance, is relatively straightforward once you learn your way around, offering a boatload of customizable features for converting video to a specified output format of your choice.
 Whether you want to batch process a number of AVI files to MPEG or compress files for a reduced memory footprint, MediaCoder can handle it.

 You’ll find additional settings for modifying the output — including the ability to convert video to grayscale, quarter-pixel, cartoon, or high-quality mode — as well as bitrate adjustments for both the audio and video components of your file.
 Speed and resulting quality are grade A with quick conversions and an emphasis on maintaining the original quality across formats.

 The only real issue we came across with the latest version is download servers could be particularly slow.
 The application isn’t huge, so it’s not the end of the world, but if you’re in a hurry, open a few download links to find the fastest server for you.

 Not everyone wants to download a stand-alone application to fulfill their video converting needs.
-Luckily, Cloud Convert is one of the best online tools for simple file downloads and conversions.
+Luckily, CloudConvert is one of the best online tools for simple file downloads and conversions.
 The free-to-use site lets users select files — ranging from FLV and MLV files to 3GP and MPEG4 — from their Google Drive or Dropbox account, or drag them directly into the browser window from their desktop.
 The entire conversion process takes place in the cloud, and output settings — like aspect ratio, codec, bitrate, and resolution — can be tweaked from the web app’s sparse interface prior to converting the files.
-Cloud Convert will email you the resulting file, but it can also drop the file into your Google Drive or Dropbox account if you prefer.
+After the conversion, you can just hit the download button to download the file directly to your computer.

 The web-based service lacks the feature set and speed of standalone programs for Windows and MacOS, but it’s proficient in converting a range of files without deviating from its intuitive interface.
 Batch converting and folder monitoring help users tackle larger projects without messing around with more complicated software.

-The video component of Clip Converter houses options for converting files to FLV, MP4, MOV, and more than 20 other popular formats, with additional options for changing the screen size, audio quality, bitrate, and other minor adjustments.
-Furthermore, you can use the search function in the top-right corner of the page to quickly check if Online-Convert is capable of making your desired conversion.
-There’s also specific converting options for just amount every device imaginable.
+Online-Convert is easy to navigate, and If you’re not sure where to find something, you can use the search function in the bottom-right corner of the page to quickly find out.
+For example, if you want to know whether Online-Convert is capable of making your desired conversion.
+There are also specific converting options for just about every device imaginable.